negativeeddy/voicetest/readme.md

 8. The UWP app should now be running, and if everything it connected proplly you should see "Status: connected" at the top:
 ![Connected](doc/Connected.png)

-9.Open a browser window and go to the website you deployed in "Deploying Azure Resources" section (https://<sitename>.azurewebsites.net/).
+9. Open a browser window and go to the website you deployed in "Deploying Azure Resources" section (https://<sitename>.azurewebsites.net/).
 This will show your starting inventory.

 10. Click the Speak button in the UWP app and say "Delete 2 lattes".